Overview of Johannesburg School of Finance

 John Mitchell worked for Gold Fields Mining and Development for 12 years.
 During this period he designed and instituted a job evaluation system, personally presenting skills training courses to the management and staff of the mines.

-Corlize completed her schooling in 1998 at Goudini High School in the small winelands town of Rawsonville in the Boland.
-She went on to complete her B.Comm Law degree at the University of Stellenbosch majoring in Financial Accounting and Economics.
+Marisa completed her schooling in 1998 at Welkom Gimnasium High School.
+She went on to complete her B.Comm Marketing degree and Post Educational Certificate at the University of Stellenbosch.
+She is a registered StrengthsFinder and DNA True North Coach.